briatte/srqm/setup/README.md

 * * *

+## `betaplot`

+__Currently in the works.__ This command will produce a `plotbeta`-style plot of coefficients.
+See the `plotbeta` package.

 ## `burd`

 The series of `scheme-burd` files contain reversed versions of the `RdBu` [ColorBrewer](http://colorbrewer2.org/) theme, as well as a replacement for the `s2color` scheme.
 The scheme is used for the course plots (and students get to use it if they want to).
 See [example plots](https://github.com/briatte/srqm/wiki/BuRd) appear on the course wiki.

-## `properl`
+## `dataprep`

-Sets the labels of a variable to their proper capitalization, using code kindly provided by William A. Huber as an answer to a [StackOverflow question](http://stackoverflow.com/questions/12591056/capitalizing-value-labels-in-stata).
-Occasionally used for data management.
+Prepares the [course datasets](https://github.com/briatte/srqm/blob/master/data/README.md), which are slight variations on the original versions.
+All datasets are saved in Stata 9/10 format for compatibility.
+The `ess2008` and `nhis2009` datasets need to be downloaded by hand from the sources and renamed to these handles.

 ## `repl`

-Creates a replication folder out of a do-file.
+__Not in use due to limited testing.__ Creates a replication folder out of a do-file.
 The folder will contain the do-file, log and all plots that were assigned an optional `name()` in the code.
 It will also contain any file exported by the do-file and a short file manifest in a `README` file.

-## `require`

-Checks whether a given list of commands are currently installed in Stata, and [if not][statalist-tip], tries to install the corresponding package at the [SSC archive](http://ideas.repec.org/s/boc/bocode.html).
-Occasionally used for debugging.

 ## `srqm`